 No Lie: These Vitamins Will Make Your Metabolism Skyrocket

-Did your mum always remind you to eat your vegetables and take your vitamins?
-As always, her advice was right (is she ever wrong?).
+Did your parents always remind you to eat your vegetables and take your vitamins?
+As always, their advice was right (were they ever wrong?).
 Eating a well-balanced diet and supplementing it with vitamins can improve your general health and prevent sickness.
 It can also boost your metabolism, something that’s important to many of us since a quick metabolism means healthy weight maintenance, improved immune function, and increased daily energy levels.
 All good things, right?

-The next nutrient Duboise and Tingle suggest is actually a mineral that many people swear by for boosting energy.
+The next nutrient DuBoise and Tingle suggest is actually a mineral that many people swear by for boosting energy.
 That's right, we're talking about magnesium.
 Magnesium is "involved in hundreds of biochemical reactions in the body, including metabolism."
 Making sure you're getting enough will ensure that these reactions, and thus your system, is running smoothly.
-If you're looking to add more of this mineral to your diet, look no further than Blackmores Bio Magnesium ($25).

 Charles Passler, DC, nutritionist and founder of Pure Change, suggests taking a plant-based multivitamin and omega-3 fats to boost metabolism.
 Doing this will target thyroid health.
 Why focus on thyroid when you want to speed up your metabolism?
-He explains it like this.
-"The thyroid gland is very important in regulating your body’s metabolic rate.
+He explains it like this: "The thyroid gland is very important in regulating your body’s metabolic rate.
 It produces hormones that regulate metabolism and assist in burning calories.
 Nutrients like iodine, zinc, omega-3 fats, vitamin D, and selenium are needed for the proper production of these hormones.
 Unfortunately, vitamin D, omega-3 fats, and zinc deficiencies are common among the general U.S. population."
-Taking a multivitamin, like one of our favorites, Natures Own Multivitamin + Fish Oil ($26), will provide your body with a host of vitamins, zinc, magnesium, and more.
+Taking a multivitamin, like one of our favourites, Nature's Dynamics Multivitamin Gummies for Women ($28), will provide your body with a host of vitamins, zinc, magnesium, and more.
 As for omega-3 fats, the standard for many of us is fish oil.